kakoee/CarND-Vehicle-Detection/writeup_vehicle_detection_kakoee.md

 test_images/Train1.png
 test_images/Train2.png

+Also, I created a nocar version of test images and extracted training set for them for the notcar class (test_images_nocar folder).
+The new training set are extracted in below folder.
+(I wrote a function in all_function.py for that(crop_images).) new training set folder: "custom_train_set"

 After the training I used Pickle module to save the model and load it for the later runs.
-I saved multiple models as follow which are in the root of the project: finalized_model_gridsrch_hsv.sav finalized_model_YCrCb.sav finalized_model.sav
+I saved multiple models as follow which are in the root of the project: finalized_model_gridsrch_hsv.sav finalized_model_YCrCb.sav finalized_model_yuv.sav finalized_model.sav

 I also used randomized and scalar for the data. on the line 104-113 of main file.
 I saved the StandardScalar for later usage.
+"finalized_scaler.std"

 ### Sliding Window Search